 Manzanita Grocery & Deli – The Little Apple

-One of the two grocery stores in town, this one is on the main drag of Laneda Ave.
+It is one of two grocery stores in town, and this one is on the main drag of Laneda Ave.

 If you’re walking around town or staying within walking distance of Laneda Ave, this is a good place to shop.
 Parking can be sparse when Manzanita is busy.